 The Siege of Sarmizegetusa Regia took place in 106.
 Summer 106 AD.

-Who won the Siege of Sarmizegetusa Regia?
+What was the outcome of the Siege of Sarmizegetusa Regia?

 The Roman Empire were victorious against the Dacia.